ExpEvolWormLab/Sandrine_internship/README.md

 This code corresponds to Ne's estimation for each population considering his effective size and his ancestor's effective sizes.

-### CA_cmh_chisq
+### CA_cmh

-This code performs the Cochran-Mantel-Haenszel test and chi-square test of Dioecy
+This code performs the Cochran-Mantel-Haenszel test androdioecy

-### CA_cmh_chisq
+### CD_cmh_allfreq
-This code performs the Cochran-Mantel-Haenszel test and chi-square test of Androdioecy
+This code performs the Cochran-Mantel-Haenszel test for  Dioecy and the evolution of allele frequency at positions having high -log(p) values from Cochran-Mantel-Haenszel test  of Dioecy replicate